RASC-AL

 Why YOU Should Join:

-1. Early Leadership Opportunities.
+Early Leadership Opportunities.
 Leading a RASC-AL subteam requires very little prior knowledge, what makes a good leader in RASC-AL is passion and work ethic.
 This puts us in the unique position to offer leadership positions to first-year members.
-In fact, of the 5 sub-team leads last year, 4 of them were freshman and all were first year RASC-AL members.
+In fact, of the 6 sub-team leads last year, 4 of them were freshman and all but 1 were first year RASC-AL members.
 Beyond just leadership, anyone who joins RASC-AL, regardless of experience, will be able to have ownership over some portion of the architecture, they will be the expert when it comes to something, and will be able to talk interviewers and recruiters ears off about it.

 Previous Work: